citizenfx/natives/AUDIO/PlayPain.md

 This native had a 4th parameter added in newer game builds `syncOverNetwork` creates a `CPedPlayPainEvent` when set to true, by default this variable is false.

+You won't be able to use this for clones (remote pedestrians that are not owned by you) or migrating peds if `syncOverNetwork` is set to true; it simply won't execute.

 ```c
 enum eAudDamageReason {
 	AUD_DAMAGE_REASON_DEFAULT = 0,